idekerlab/table-import-idmapping-impl/README.md

 * % mvn clean install
 * Launch Cytoscape from developer console
 * Then, File|Import|Table|File... and select a CSV file example with Uniprot identifiers
-* In the preview table, right click on a column header
-* Id Mapping sub-menu should appear below "List Delimiter" button.
+* In the preview table, right click on a column header and the Id Mapping sub-menu should appear below "List Delimiter" button

 * TODO Id mapper need to be packaged better!